LiLab-CIBR/Social_Seq/docs/figure_reproduce.en.md

 **Modified**: Tao Xianming, 2025-08-15

 ## Code Download
-The code has been uploaded to Github at: xxx.
+The code has been uploaded to Github at: [Social_Seq-Paper-Figure-Replication](https://github.com/LiLab-CIBR/Social_Seq-Paper-Figure-Replication).
 Please download the code from this link.

 ## Figures Gallery
 Run the code in this repository to reproduce the figures in the paper.